OrahKokos/coinpayments/README.md

 CoinPayments is a cloud wallet solution that offers an easy way to integrate a checkout system for numerous cryptocurrencies.
 Coinpayments now also offers coin conversion via Shapeshift.io.
 For more information visit their website [here](https://www.coinpayments.net/index.php?ref=831b8d495071e5b0e1015486f5001150).

 **Important note: This is a community module.
-Contributors are in no way connected in any way with the company Coinpayments.**
+Contributors are in no way connected with the company Coinpayments.**

 <a name="table" />